fmaguire/CBW2021_IDE_Module5_AMR/README.md

 rgi heatmap -i ~/CourseData/IDE_data/module5/precompiled_rgi/all  -o cluster_both_frequency_all_samples -f -clus bothls
 ```

-* At a glance, which species may be resistant to the most types of antibiotics?
+* Which species may be resistant to the most types of antibiotics?

 ## Relax